bhuman/CABSL/Readme.md

 avoid conflicts with existing header files, always include *Cabsl.h* last.

-### Maximum Number of Options

-When the program is started, CABSL collects information about the options that are available.
-For this process, a maximum number of space is reserved that can be increased if necessary.
-To increase the number, change the following line in *Cabsl.h*:

-    static const size_t maxNumOfOptions = 500;

 ### Code Generation

 Technically, the C++ preprocessor translates each option to a member